‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 Belief bias and Disconfirmation bias

 This is where we are more likely to accept an argument in favour of us while rejecting counter argument.
 This is strongly tied to a person’s own ego and insecurity.
 So this can be a hard one to check and leave at the door unless you’re very self aware.
-The most effective way to get past this as a bias is through lean UX techniques that creates a culture of experimentation with the intention to learn.
+The most effective way to get past this as a bias fostering a culture of experimentation where failures are celebrated.

 Curse of knowledge